ChampInMyThought/Measurement-Result-Merger/README.md

 # Measurement Result Merger

-Merege all the lab results across multiple excel files into one
+Merge all the laboratory results from multiple Excel files into one.